 More details on this accidentNews report on emergency landing

 - 4 December 2010; Dagestan Airlines (also known as South East Airlines); Tu154M; RA-85744; flight 372; Moscow, Russia: The aircraft was on a scheduled domestic flight from Moscow to Makhachkala, Russia.
 The aircraft departed from Moscow's Vnukovo Airport, and about eight minutes later, while the aircraft was climbing through an altitude of about 6,500 m (21,000 ft), there were reportedly problems involving the fuel system.
 When the aircraft was about 80 km away from the departure airport and at about 9,000 m (29,000 ft) altitude, two of the three engines flamed out and the crew elected to divert to Moscow's Domodedovo Airport.
 The aircraft experienced a hard landing near the runway, and broke up after striking a large earthen mound beyond the end of the runway.
 Two of the 160 passengers were killed, and all nine crew members survived.

-- 1 January 2011; Kogalymavia (also known as Kolavia); Tu154M; RA-85588; flight 348; Surgut, Russia: The aircraft was on a scheduled domestic flight from Surgut to Moscow, Russia.
-The aircraft caught fire while the aircraft was taxiiing toward the runway.
-There were eight crew members and 116 passengers on board, and at least four occupants were killed.
+- 1 January 2011; Kolavia (currently operating as MetroJet MetroJet); Tu154M; RA-85588; flight 348; Surgut, Russia: The aircraft was on a scheduled domestic flight from Surgut to Moscow, Russia.
+An electrical problem led to a fire shortly before takeoff.
+All eight crew members survived, but three of the 126 passengers were killed.

 - 20 June 2011; RusAir; Tu134A; RA-65691; flight 7R-243; Petrozavodsk, Russia: The aircraft was on a domestic flight from Moscow (Domodedovo)to Petrozavodsk, Russia.
 The aircraft crashed on a roadway about one kilometer from the destination airport.